Kern County, California: Vegetation

 Chaparral comprises a considerable portion of the natural area within Kern County; the species diversity within these chaparral habitats, however, is considerably less than in many other regions of California.
-Whitethorn is a prominent example of chaparral species on the rocky slopes of the Sierra Nevada as well as the Inner Coastal Ranges.
-California Buckeye is a notable tree found in both chaparral and forests and whose southern range terminates in Kern County.
+Whitethorn is a prominent example of chaparral species on the rocky slopes of the Sierra Nevada and the Inner Coastal Ranges.
+California buckeye is a notable tree found in both chaparral and forests and whose southern range terminates in Kern County.